vippsas/vipps-woocommerce/README.txt

 **This plugin is currently a test pilot (pre-release).
 It is very likely that you will encounter bugs or scenarios that are not yet supported.**

+**Please keep up to date with updates as soon as they happen.
+They are very important in this pre-release period.**

-**We encourage you to create an issue here or on the WordPress plugin page if you require assistance or run in to a problem.**
+**We encourage you to create an issue here or on the [GitHub page](https://github.com/vippsas/vipps-recurring-woocommerce/issues) if you require assistance or run in to a problem.**

 For Vipps contact information check the main Vipps GitHub page: [https://github.com/vippsas](https://github.com/vippsas).